 Daniel Galvin has played a significant role in creating the modern hairdressing industry, his ground breaking approach and his innovations in colour have been rewarded with an OBE and his name has become a byword for beautiful colour.

 Daniel is part of a hairdressing dynasty reaching back to the 1800’s and his personal approach to colour has revolutionised the world’s hairdressing industry.
 The flagship London salon is the hub of a premium hairdressing brand that has journeyed with Daniel from the swinging 60’s to celebrity colourist status and beyond.
-Daniel is joined in the business by daughter Louise, son James and his teams of skilled and trusted hairdressing professionals.
+Daniel is joined in the business by daughter Louise, and his teams of skilled and trusted hairdressing professionals.

 Daniel begins a formal hairdressing apprenticeship after working as a Saturday boy in his father’s London Salon.
 Daniel becomes fascinated with the transformational qualities of colouring hair and begins to make this his focus.